panoply/spx/docs/src/views/docs/getting-started/getting-help.md

 <br>

-### Blanklob Community
+### Odestry Community

-Contributors and users of SPX are also available on the [Blanklob Discord](https://discord.gg/blanklob-community-983602196493004820), where you can reach out via the Projects ~ Sissel Channel.
+Contributors and users of SPX are also available on the [Odestry Discord](https://discord.gg/blanklob-community-983602196493004820), where you can reach out via the Projects ~ Sissel Channel.
 While the Discord primarily focuses on Shopify theme development, similar to the Shopify Developers Discord, you'll find a variety of discussions around web technologies.

 [Join the Discord](https://discord.gg/blanklob-community-983602196493004820)